suryateja90/Generis/Frontend-main/src/shared/README.md

 Dashboard serves as a centralized interface in the Angular app, providing users with an overview of key metrics, actionable insights, and quick access to essential features through interactive widgets and customizable components.

+Widgets: The application utilizes widgets as modular, reusable components within the layout.
+These widgets provide interactive and dynamic functionalities, offering users real-time data insights and seamless user experiences.
+The integration of web socket functionality within these widgets enables instant message and notification updates, ensuring that the user interface reflects the most current data without requiring page refreshes.
+This dynamic, component-based structure ensures that the application is not only responsive but also highly maintainable, with each widget handling its own specific functionality and state.

 Lazy Loading: Enabled for auth, uikit, utilities, and all other feature modules.

 Dynamic Redirect: Utilizes sessionStorage for remembering the last route.